*This post may contain affiliate links. Please see my disclosure for more details!*

 Filling and Decoration

 • Prepare your fruit - chop up any fruits you are using.
-I chose the mango, and i spooned the inside of the passion fruit into a bowl!
+I chose the mango, and I spooned the inside of the passion fruit into a bowl!

 • In a separate bowl, whip up the double cream with the icing sugar.

 • Spread/dollop the lemon curd carefully over the meringue, then spread/dollop the cream onto the meringue as well on top of the cream, and then add the fruit on top!
-Enjoy!

 Notes

-• I used the mango and passion fruit as I LOVE them combined with cream and meringue - and I think it makes the dessert look spring like!
-You can of course use whatever you like!
+• I used the mango and passion fruit as I LOVE them combined with cream and meringue - and I think it makes the dessert look spring like.
+You can of course use whatever you like.

 • The icing sugar in the cream and the vanilla in the pavlova are optional, but I like my desserts sweet.
-The vinegar and cornflour in the pavlova are needed to stabilise the meringue, so please don't leave these out!

-• The pavlova is classic, and it nearly always will have some cracks in it but this is the nature of such large meringues, and is classic for pavlovas!
+• The pavlova is classic, and it nearly always will have some cracks in it but this is the nature of such large meringues, and is classic for pavlovas.

-• I used this Basic baking tray
+• I used this basic baking tray

-• I use this Vanilla extract
+• I use this vanilla extract

 • I use this baking parchment